adanvdo/YT-RED-UI/README.md

   To use, Highlight a youtube or reddit media post url in your browser, and press the configured hotkey.
 This will perform an automatic "Best Download" with the progress displayed above the system tray.

+- Update Assistant
+  Check for updates and download release packages directly in the app.
+  Open Settings -> About and click the "Check for Update" button.

 ## CHANGELOG <a name="changelog"></a>

 ### 6/27/2022 v1.0.1.5